xuanx1/parsonsThesis-xuan/README.md

 ##### Thesis Advisor - Prof. Daniel Sauter

-##### Developed with assistance from Adjunct Prof. Thiago Hersan, Associate Prof. Stephen Metts, Teaching Assistant Matias Aguilera and Colleague Tak Watanabe
+##### Developed with assistance from Adjunct Prof. Thiago Hersan, Associate Prof. Stephen Metts, Teaching Assistant Matias Aguilera and Colleague Tak Watanabe from Parsons School of Design, The New School.

 ##### Submitted in partial fulfillment of the requirements for the degree of Master of Science in Data Visualization at Parsons School of Design.